umutcanbolat/umutcanbolat.github.io/about.md

 ## Hey there!

-I’m Umut, a software engineer from [Giessen, Germany](https://www.google.com/maps/place/Gie%C3%9Fen/@50.6918387,9.6675483,7z).
-I work at [Klarna](https://www.klarna.com/) and try to move digital payments one step further every day.
+I’m Umut, a software engineer living in [Berlin](https://goo.gl/maps/81k98xigP3Fuu7tX7) and working at [Klarna](https://www.klarna.com/).
+I try to move digital payments one step further every day.

 I know the importance of highly readable, clean, and easily maintainable code.
 I enjoy learning new technologies to create software solutions with the user in mind.